viktoriachernykh/plastic-free-client/README.md

 ## Search all plastic free products in your city :world_map:

-Client repo of a full stack app
+Client repo of a full stack app.
+Server repo here: [https://github.com/viktoriachernykh/plastic-free-server]

 ## App for people who want to use less plastic :herb: